 How are Edexcel GCSEs marked and graded?

-If you don't get enough marks across the two papers to achieve a passing grade, you'll be awarded a U which means 'Unclassified'.
+If you don't get enough marks to pass with a G, you'll be awarded a U which means 'Unclassified'.

 The 'raw' mark is the actual mark you achieve on an exam or controlled assessment.

-UMS stands for ‘Uniform Mark Scale’ and the UMS mark is a conversion of your raw mark used to indicate how well you did in a unit of a GCSE.
-UMS marks are not used in our Edexcel GCSE Mathematics A specification (1MA0).
+UMS stands for ‘Uniform Mark Scale’ and the UMS mark is a conversion of your raw mark.
+UMS marks are not used in our linear GCSE qualifications.

 If you would like to know your raw mark for a particular unit, you will need to speak to the exams officer at your school or college or use our mark converter.

-Our Edexcel GCSE units and cash-ins each have a unique code.
+Our modular GCSE units and cash-ins each have a unique code.
 You can tell whether your grade is for a unit or a cash-in by looking at the first number: